Quimbolos/hangman/README.md

 def check_guess(guess):
     guess = guess.lower()
     if guess in word:
-        print("Good guess!", guess,"is in the word")
+        print("Good guess!", guess ,"is in the word")
     else:
-        print("Sorry,", guess,"is not in this word")
+        print("Sorry,", guess ,"is not in this word")

 def ask_for_input():
     while True: